Citi Credit Card Complimentary International Travel Insurance

 |Card||International travel insurance||Transit accident insurance||Interstate flight inconvenience insurance|

 It’s also worth noting that any of these cards that are enrolled in the Citi Qantas Rewards program will also be eligible for coverage.
-For example, if you have a Citi Rewards Platinum credit card and opt-in to the Qantas program, you still get comprehensive international travel insurance and transit accident insurance.
-Meanwhile, if you have a Citi Qantas Signature credit card, you get access to all three types of travel insurance through your card – just as you would with a Citi Rewards Signature card.
+For example, if you have a Citi Rewards Card and opt-in to the Qantas program, you still get comprehensive international travel insurance and transit accident insurance.

 What are the eligibility requirements?